sandym/build_rig/readme.md

-## My solution for working on large cross-platform cmake-based c++ projects using docker
+## Solution for working on large cross-platform cmake-based c++ projects using docker
 ---

+### The problem

 ### Goals
+- a single source code tree
-- source code edition on my host
+- source code edition on the host with vscode
-- build & debug in a container
+- build & debug in different linux containers
-- build on macos
-- build on windows
+- build & debug natively on host (macos or windows)

-### Accessing the code

-### Building

-### Access to headers

-### Debugging
+### Setup

-### Extensions & customisation
+### Usage

-- running tests

-## syncdir.go
+## how it works

 - sync:
-	- mac to linux
-	- mac to windows
-	- windows to linux
+	- host to container

-## how to link build_rig and target project ?

 ./bin/create.sh /path/to/folder